elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/decorator-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Decorator pattern is part of the Structural design pattern family.
+      <strong>Interview Response:</strong> The Decorator pattern in JavaScript belongs to the Structural pattern family, which focuses on organizing objects and classes to form larger structures and functionalities.
     </div>
   </div>
 </details>